Panchopchar Puja

 Invoke the Guru, who lights the way forward.

 Jai Ganesha.
 Jai Guru.
-Jai Shakti.
+Jai Shiv-Shakti.